TITLE 89: SOCIAL SERVICES

 Any of the following individuals who have reasonable cause to believe that a child known to them in their professional or official capacity may be abused or neglected shall immediately report or cause a report to be made to the Department.
 These mandated reporters include:

-A) physicians, residents, and interns;
+A) physicians, residents, interns and physician assistants;

 B) hospitals;